path/FastImageCache/README.md

 ## Requirements

-Fast Image Cache requires iOS 5.0 or greater and relies on the following frameworks:
+Fast Image Cache requires iOS 6.0 or greater and relies on the following frameworks:

 - Foundation
 - Core Graphics
 - UIKit

-> **Note**: Fast Image Cache does **not** use ARC.
-If your project uses ARC, you must configure Xcode to [disable ARC for Fast Image Cache source files](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project).
+> **Note**: As of version 1.1, Fast Image Cache **does** use ARC.

 ---